neheller/kits21/examples/submission/README.md

 # Submission examples

+As the participants won't have access to the test dataset, the submission system will be managed through docker.
+The primary reasoning for that is to eliminate an occurrence of cheating e.g. designing the model specifically for test set.
+This year the submission takes place by uploading a saved docker image (single file), that would be loaded and run by organizers on a private servers.
+Uploaded docker images has to be able to access the folder with test samples called /input, the folder /output for writing out the predictions, your trained model as well as the inference python script.

+- **input and output folders**:
+  Within the docker container the images from the test dataset would be placed in the folder /input without additional nested folders.
+The file extension of the files in /input folder is ".nii.gz".
+The output folder should be populated with filenames identical to the input folder filenames that consist computed segmentations.
+The structure of those folders is shown below with the example of two cases: \
+  ── input\
+  ├── case00000.nii.gz\
+  └── case00001.nii.gz\
+  ── output\
+  ├── case00000.nii.gz\
+  └── case00001.nii.gz \
+  Those folders will be mounted as volumes during docker run command (see Step 4).
+- **trained model**:
+  As your trained model has to be a part of submitted docker image, it has to be added at the stage of building a docker image.
+This is done by copying your local folder with the model weights to a specified folder within the container.
+  For more information see the examples of the dockerfiles we prepared.
+- **python inference script**:
+  The inference script for computing segmentation of test images has to be a part of the submitted docker image as well.
+  Hence, it has to be added at the stage of building a docker image.
+We ask to name this script "run_inference.py" as it will be executed by organizers while running a docker image.
+In this script, one can access the test images from the /input folder and predicted segmentation should be saved to the /output folder.
+The model should be loaded from the folder that was specified to move your model weights during a docker image build.

 This folder consist of 2 examples that can be used as a base for docker submission of the KiTS challenge 2021.

 - dummy_submission folder includes